Step 1: Controlling Tank by Subscribing to the Joy Topic

 )

-• roscpp: C++ library for ROS
+• roscpp: ROS C++ library

-• std_msgs: Standard ROS messages
+• std_msgs: ROS standard messages

-• sensor_msgs: Sensor related messages
+• sensor_msgs: Sensor-related messages

 • image_transport: Library for image transfer

-• choreonoid: The main body of Choreonoid
+• choreonoid: Choreonoid core

 catkin_package(SKIP_CMAKE_CONFIG_GENERATION SKIP_PKG_CONFIG_GENERATION)